deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 available for iOS but now also for Android devices, without giving Google and Apple any access to user data.
 Check out [our new push notifications FAQ section](https://delta.chat/help#instant-delivery) for more details.
+"Messages not arriving or arriving with long delays" has been a recurring real-world issue that we hope is now soon becoming a thing of the past.

 ## Chat profiles: on your device and in your hand